aswinzz/Scraper/README.md

 * Open the folder in terminal
 * Run `sudo npm install`
 * Run `node app`
 * Hurrah there you go!!
+Use it in the way you need.